ourresearch/depsy-research/introducing_depsy.md

 - we're missing GitHub links for many packages, which unfortunately means we are missing their detailed contributor/commit information.
 It's surprising how many packages have a GitHub repo but do not link to it in the package metadata.
 We attempted to link more by automatically comparing the contents of setup.py files on github and PyPI, but this unfortuantely provided many false matches so we aren't including those links until we can improve the recall.
 - we look for dependency information on all python and R GitHub repositories created before Jan 1 2015 (when the GitHub API changed, and Google Big Query changed their GitHub data structure).
 - we include active packages, which means we've deleted those without source code available on CRAN/pypi, or in the case of pypi libraries with fewer than 50 downloads (affects about 100 packages).
 - We count self citations and self-imports.
-Depending on how you look at it, this is a feature of a bug.
-Either way, it can have a significant affect, especially when dealing with low *n* as we often are.
+Depending on how you look at it, this is a feature or a bug.
+Either way, it can have a significant effect, especially when dealing with low *n* as we often are.
 - we do our best to guess whether a package is a research package or not.
 Sometimes we get it wrong.
 Also, it's hard to know what this is for R; right now we consider all R packages to be academic.
 - download numbers are notoriously imperfect.
 They are inflated by automatic downloads (continuous integration servers are a chief culprit) and deflated by downloading from mirrors, among other sources of flakiness.
 - somewhat obviously, this is currently limited to python and R, which is a subset of more general scientific software.